zspencer/www.zeespencer.com/_posts/2015-07-26-effective-code-critique.md

 be doing too much.

-When we draw attention to codes encapsulation during review, it creates an opportunity to simplify interfaces and decrease the cost of re-using a component.
+When we draw attention to codes encapsulation during review, it creates an opportunity to simplify interfaces and decrease the cost of re-using the component.

 ### Cohesion - What Is The Codes Job?